 The WI Certification is a faculty development program that aims to support faculty efforts in delivering optimal WI courses for students.

-The course of the certification runs over an academic year over which the faculty will:
+The course of the certification runs over the spring semester during which the faculty will:

-- Design effective writing assignments using WAC best practices.
+▸ Design and assess effective writing assignments using WAC best practices.

-- Be exposed to active learning pedagogies via attending workshops (online or in person).
+▸ Be exposed to active learning pedagogies via attending online workshops.

 To complete a WI Certification, faculty need to:

-- Build a portfolio that contains revised instructional materials.
+2. Build a portfolio that contains revised instructional materials; supported by a fellow.

 3. Submit the portfolio by May 1 and perform suggested and necessary edits by May 20.